a close up of a pink background with a striped pattern

 Saving Money on Your Heating Bills

 The arrival of winter means snow, chilly temperatures and higher heating bills.
-As a renter, you might think there’s nothing you can do to manage their winter heating bills in shared complexes.
+As a renter, you might think there’s nothing you can do to manage your winter heating bills in shared complexes.
 When you don’t own your home, how much can you really do to save money and lower those statements?
 Turns out, quite a bit.

 Ways to Save Money on Apartment Heating Bill